globalseismology/avni/docs/overview/contributing.rst

 codebase and absolute imports in tests, tutorials, and how-to examples.
 Imports for ``matplotlib``, ``scipy``, and optional modules (``sklearn``, ``pandas``, etc.) should be nested (i.e., within a function or method, not at the top of a file).
-This helps reduce import time and limit hard requirements for using MNE.
+This helps reduce import time and limit hard requirements for using AVNI.

 Return types